The Australasian College of Paramedicine Professional practice programs

 The Paramedic Preceptor Program is tailored for paramedics who work with students and graduate paramedics, providing support, education, mentoring, and coaching in all areas of paramedicine.

 This program is dedicated to refining teaching, coaching, and mentorship abilities, fostering the success of the next generation of paramedics.
-Join us on this transformative journey to become an inspiring preceptor and mentor, making a lasting impact on the future of paramedicine.
+Join us and learn how to become an inspiring preceptor and mentor, making a lasting impact on the future of paramedicine.

 The Paramedic Preceptor Program will empower participants as they embark on their transformative journey in the preceptor space, acquiring the necessary skills and competencies essential for their roles in the paramedic profession.